NuggetLG/NuggetLG/README.md

 <h2 align="left">Hi 👋!
-My name is Santiago Londoño and I'm a Game developer from Medellín, Colombia</h2>
+My name is Santiago Londoño and I'm a developer from Medellín, Colombia</h2>

 ###